 Road Rash and Skin Damage

 Road rash is when an injury is sustained from sliding across cement or gravel after an accident.
 This injury isn’t just a scrape, bruise, or laceration.
 This is a serious injury that needs to be taken just as seriously.
+It is a common regardless of the cause of the motorcycle accident.
 When a body slides across pavement without proper protection, it can cause long term damage including infections, loss of skin, nerve damage, and more.
 If you are involved in an accident and suffering from road rash, you need to get it looked at by a professional.
 It will need to be cleaned and treated in order to make sure the damage doesn’t require surgery and so the injury doesn’t start an infection.
 You will most likely be given antibiotics to help fight off the potential infection.

 While preventing road rash 100% is not possible, proper protection can reduce the seriousness of the injury and sometimes prevent it altogether.
 Leather is by far the best material for protection, but there are many other fabrics that work to reduce the risk of road rash.
 In fact, many clothing companies now produce fabric specifically designed for this very purpose.
 Gloves, jackets, kneepads, and elbow pads are also all very helpful preventing road rash.